RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_LLD_linker.md

 For example, Normal Rust programs that depend on the std library normally have their entry-point defined as '_start'.
 This "_start" function is typically defined as part of the C-runtime code.

-In our case, the default linker used for the `riscv64-unknown-none-elf` sets the entry point by trying each of the following methods in order, and stopping when one of them succeeds:
+In our case, the default linker used for the `riscv64-unknown-none-elf` automatically sets the entry point by trying each of the following methods in order, and stopping when one of them succeeds:
 - The ` -e ' entry command-line option;
 - The ` ENTRY (symbol) ' command in a linker script;
 - The value of the symbol, start, if defined;
 - The address of the first byte of the ` .text ' section, if present;
 - The address, `0` in memory '.

-To avoid unpredictable behavior, we will explicitly declare the entry point in the liker script.
+To avoid unpredictable behavior, we will explicitly declare the entry point in the linker script.

 ### Reason 2: To define your own KNOWN memory addresses
-Here is the thing, the elf file has many sections; the global_data section, the heap, the stack, the bss, the text section...
+Here is the thing, an elf file has many sections and symbols; the global_data section, the heap, the stack, the bss, the text section...

-To write driver-level code, you need to explicitly **KNOW** the exact memory addresses of different elf sections.
+To write driver-level code, you need to explicitly **KNOW** the exact memory addresses of different elf sections and symbols.
 You need to **KNOW** the exact memory address for a particular function.
 You need to **KNOW** the exact memory address for the register that you want to read from.
-You need to **KNOW** the exact memory addresses to a lot of things....
+You need to **KNOW** the exact memory addresses for a lot of things....

 For example....
 when you want the driver-loader to load the driver, you may have to make the CPU instruction-pointer to point to the entry_point of the driver, you will need to give the driver-loader the exact memory address of the entry_point.
 Or maybe give it the address of the `text_section`.